 While the similarity between themes and categories appeared as a weakness, it also showed the richness of the data.
 The contributions of African American faculty and peers’ contributions to African American at PWIs were repeatedly emphasized across different contexts of data analysis.
 Future research should consider using more diverse data sources to achieve differentiation between themes and categories.
-This could help in capturing a wider perspective of African American students at PWIs.
+This could help capture a wider perspective of African American students at PWIs.
 Although there was a lack of clear differentiation between themes and categories, caution was used in the interpretation of the results.
 To maintain integrity of the research, member checking was completed to verify the accuracy of the transcription of the one-on-one interviews and questionnaires.
 Reflexive thematic analysis was used to help find patterns that emerged from the data that helped strengthen the research.
-As an African American alumnus researching African American alumni’s, the researcher was privileged to cultural and lived experiences.
+As an African American alumnus researching African American alumni, the researcher was privileged to cultural and lived experiences.
 One of the limitations involved the researcher personally knowing the background story of one of the participants as it relates to racial microaggressions on campus.
 Although that experience did not influence the research, the researcher had to continue collecting data past the 20 participants stated in the proposal.

 Another limitation involved the conversation of race relations.
-The participants that completed the questionnaire were more open to discussing race than the one-on-one participants.
+The participants who completed the questionnaire were more open to discussing race than the one-on-one participants.
 One major limitation involved not having enough African American males to participate in the study.
 The researcher viewed this as a weakness in this study and viewed that the data would be meaningful to know the perspective of more African American males at PWIs.